+- Technologies

-Minimum B grade in Mathematics and English
+- Minimum B grade in Mathematics and English

+- \$ \$180

 Engineers are involved in designing, manufacturing, and maintaining a diverse range of products and infrastructure that are integral to the functioning of society, business, and industry.
 They rely strongly on their creativity and problem solving to turn ideas into reality by applying lateral thinking and mathematical and scientific principles to develop solutions to problems, needs and opportunities.
-The Mechanical Engineering ATAR course revolves around both the Electric Vehicle Challenge, which creates the opportunity for students to design and build a car to compete in the interschool event at the end of the year.
+In Year 11, the Mechanical Engineering ATAR course revolves around the Electric Vehicle Challenge, which creates the opportunity for students to design and build a car to compete in the inter-school event at the end of the year.
+In Year 12, students design, produce and test a wind turbine.